DANCON MARCH || Camp Novo Selo, Kosovo

 DANCON March Camp Novo Selo

-I had completed a DANCON March earlier in my deployment, so I knew what I was getting myself into because of the July heat.
-The show time was much earlier.
-There was a 2-hour window to get everyone checked in.
-We weighed our packs to meet the official weight and then checked in.
-The Danish Army has its process down to a science.
-During the check-in, it is interesting to see the different uniforms and equipment each army has.
-We might look different and are equipped differently, but all Soldiers are the same deep down.
+Having completed a DANCON March earlier in my deployment, I knew exactly what to expect—especially the intense July heat.
+This time, the start time was earlier, with a two-hour window for check-in.
+We weighed our packs to ensure they met the official weight requirement before heading through the check-in process.
+The Danish Army has this down to a science.
+It was interesting to observe the different uniforms and equipment of each army during check-in.
+While each nation’s gear may look different, it's clear that, at our core, all soldiers are the same.

-There were approximately 900 participants in the march hosted by the Danish Contingent.
-Participants were from the following partner nations.
-Austria, Bulgaria, Croatia, Denmark, Germany, Hungary, Italy, Latvia, Poland, Slovenia, Switzerland, Turkey, and the United States.
-I am sure I missed a few others.
+Approximately 900 participants took part in the march, hosted by the Danish Contingent.
+Soldiers from the following partner nations were represented: Austria, Bulgaria, Croatia, Denmark, Germany, Hungary, Italy, Latvia, Poland, Slovenia, Switzerland, Turkey, and the United States.
+I’m sure I’ve missed a few others.

-The last time I did the DANCON I loaded my pockets with candy to hand out to the children in the villages.
-Because we would start our march this time before the sun had risen, and we would be done before the villagers had woken up to start their day.
-I didn't bring any candy with me.
-If your event is during normal daylight hours I highly suggest bringing candy to hand out to the children.
+The last time I participated in the DANCON March, I loaded my pockets with candy to hand out to the children in the villages we passed.
+However, since we started our march before the sun had risen and finished before the villagers started their day, I didn’t bring any candy this time.
+If your event takes place during daylight hours, I highly recommend bringing candy to give to the local children.

-Pro-tip: Save some of the candy for your return to Camp Novo Selo.
-There will be children in the village just outside of camp.
-You will miss them at the start of the March.
-If you don't have candy then they will want uniform patches.
-They can be a little irksome about it.
+Pro-tip: Save some candy for your return to Camp Novo Selo.
+While you’ll miss the children at the start of the march, there will be kids in the village just outside the camp on your way back.
+If you don’t have candy, they’ll likely ask for uniform patches, which can be a bit persistent.

-While I knew this event was going to be tuff.
-I was excited to march into the countryside and walk through small farming villages.
-As we left camp the march headed east and we were greeted with an amazing sunrise.
-It became apparent that this march was going to take a different route than before.
-A little over half of the land in Kosovo is agricultural.
-Our route takes us along the sides of fields planted with and down rutted tractor paths.
+Though I knew the event would be tough, I was excited to march into the countryside and walk through the small farming villages.
+As we left camp, the march headed east, and we were greeted by a stunning sunrise.
+It quickly became clear that this march would take a different route than the last one.
+With over half of Kosovo’s land dedicated to agriculture, our path wound along the edges of fields and down rutted tractor paths.

-I cannot stress enough how different this DANCON was from the first one that I did.
-We started off as soon as the sun was rising.
-We didn't go through the villages like I did before but through the fields that feed the people living in Kosovo.
-The route was about 2km shorter than the last march.
+I can't emphasize enough how different this DANCON was from the first one I participated in.
+We started right at sunrise, but instead of passing through the villages like I had before, we marched through the fields that sustain the people of Kosovo.
+The route was about 2km shorter than the previous march.

-But the Royal Danish Army had a little trick up their sleeve!
-Once we entered back into the gate of the camp we were only a few 100 steps from where we started a few hours earlier.
-One of the Danish Soldiers cheered us on and told us we had to take the running track around the camp.
-In a split second, I went from thinking I was done.
-But, I had further to go.
-The Danish had played a mind trick on us!
-It was very disheartening.
+However, the Royal Danish Army had a little trick up their sleeve!
+As we neared the camp, we thought we were almost done—just a few hundred steps away from where we started hours earlier.
+But then, one of the Danish soldiers cheered us on and told us we had to take a lap around the running track at the camp.
+In an instant, I went from thinking I was finished to realizing I had more to go.
+It felt like a bit of a mind game—definitely a disheartening moment!

-The finish point check-in didn't go as smoothly as the weigh-in did earlier that morning.
-It took me almost an hour to check in to get my certificate and ribbon.
+The finish-line check-in didn’t go as smoothly as the weigh-in that morning.
+It took me almost an hour to check in and receive my certificate and ribbon.

 Now it is Your Turn-